WestleyR/ssum/README.md

 ### Using the shared library for other projects

 This also comes with a shared library (`libssum.1.so`) that other projects can use.
-By default, it is installed in `~/.local/lib`, and the header file is in `~/.local/include`.
+By default, the library is installed in `~/.local/lib`, and the header file is in `~/.local/include`.
 To make this accessible to your c compiler, you need to add this to your `~/.bashrc` file:

 ```
 export CPATH=${HOME}/.local/include:${CPATH}